Programming-Project-2021-22/project-review-form/README.md

 5. Make sure you can compile, run the test suite, run the application, and generate the documentation for the project.
 If you have any issues in any of these steps, open an issue on the project's repository and describe your problem.

-6. After you finish your review, post it as an issue your the project's repository.
+6. After you finish your review, post it as an issue on the project's repository.

 ## Review form